Ravindrakapse/Google_street_view_building-classification/README.md

     ```

 - **Steps to Train the YOLO Classification Model**:
-    1. Open the `yolo_imagenet.ipynb` file.
+    1. Open the `yolo_cls.py` file.
-    2. Ensure that the paths for training and validation data are set correctly in the notebook.
+    2. Ensure that the paths for training and validation data are set correctly.
     3. Modify any necessary hyperparameters for training, such as epochs, etc.
     4. Run the notebook to train the YOLOv8n-cls model.
     5. The trained model weights will be saved under `runs/classify/train/weights/best.pt`.